tkunovsky/TXML/README.md

 ```

 ###<a name="deinit_schema"></a> Deinit schema example
-This example delete schema txml and its document tables from database.
+This example deletes schema txml and its document tables from database.
 ```
 public class TXMLInEXamples {